-The I-91 Viaduct Rehabilitation Project will replace the existing deck of the I-91 viaduct, an elevated structure in Springfield, Massachusetts.
-The project will progress on an accelerated schedule to minimize traffic impacts and reduce construction duration.
+The I-91 Viaduct Rehabilitation Project is replacing the existing deck of the I-91 viaduct, an elevated structure in Springfield, Massachusetts.
+The project is progressing on an accelerated schedule to minimize traffic impacts and reduce construction duration.
 Once completed, the I-91 Viaduct Rehabilitation Project will increase safety and accessibility on this busy interstate, reduce annual maintenance costs, and ensure long-term service.
 MassDOT signed a $148 million contract with the Joint Venture of White-Schiavone (JV) in May 2015.
 The project will receive 80% of its funding from the Federal Highway Administration and 20% from the Commonwealth.

-MassDOT will provide regular updates on traffic changes.
+MassDOT provides regular updates on traffic changes.
 For more information, review the project overview, browse project documents, and learn more about the construction plans.